 - 1. Contact the SUSLA Police Dispatch by dialing 6349 from any campus phone or 318-670-6349 from any cell phone, pay phone, or off-campus phone. - 2.
 Turn off lights, close and lock doors. - 3.
 Get on the floor out of the line of fire.
 Seek available cover. - 4.
-Wait until an "All Clear" given by a police officer or authorized, known voice Contacting a Student in an Emergency contact students, campus staff will need the student's ID number and class schedule.
+Wait until an "All Clear" given by a police officer or authorized, known voice contact students, campus staff will need the student's ID number and class schedule.
 Under no circumstances will SUSLA permit persons to search for students on campus.